linrongbin16/gentags.nvim/README.md

 - [ ] Incremental update on file save.
 - [ ] Disk cache management and garbage collection.
 - [x] Async run & terminate immediately on vim leave.
-- [ ] Real-time status for statusline.
+- [ ] Real-time status for Neovim components such as statusline.

 ## Install